7 common CTET mistakes aspirants make, and what to do instead

 What goes wrong: You discover your pace problem and your weak sections in the last week, far too late to fix them.
 You also never train the exam-day skills of speed and stamina.

-Do instead: Begin full-length timed mocks around the halfway point of your preparation, and review each one longer than you took it.
-Use them to redirect your study, not just to grade yourself.
+Do instead: Begin full-length timed mocks around the halfway point of your preparation, and review each one for longer than you took to write it.
+Full-length means the whole paper in one unbroken sitting, CDP and both language sections included, never a section at a time.
+Use the review to redirect your study, not just to grade yourself.

 5. Learning new topics in the final days